 - GPS model lets you take calls and reply to texts...

 - Measure your blood oxygen with an all-new sensor...

 - Check your heart rhythm with the ECG app

-If you want a larger screen and the feel of a real rotating bezel, we suggest the Samsung Galaxy Watch 3; water resistant to 50 metres.
+If you want a larger screen and the feel of a real rotating bezel, we suggest the Samsung Galaxy Watch 3, water-resistant to 50 meters.